patricklafrance/wmfnext-shell/README.md

 }
 ```

-👉 Finally, create a new page in the remote module and use the tracking service.
+👉 Finally, create a new page in the remote module and use the tracking service:

 ```tsx
 // remote-1 - Page7.tsx